dfe-analytical-services/dfeR/data-raw/old_3_digit_codes.md

 3. Run the code supplied below to join the data and save a new version of the lookup.

-7. Remove the screener and GIAS CSV files saved in the data folder.
+4. Remove the screener and GIAS CSV files saved in the data folder.

+5. Run data-raw/wd_pcon_lad_la_rgn_ctry.R to update the wd_pcon_lad_la_rgn_ctry dataset.

-8. Update the documentation and tests if applicable by following [dfeR contributing guidance](https://dfe-analytical-services.github.io/dfeR/CONTRIBUTING.html) and using the workflow outlined.
+6. Update the documentation and tests if applicable by following [dfeR contributing guidance](https://dfe-analytical-services.github.io/dfeR/CONTRIBUTING.html) and using the workflow outlined.

 ```{r}
 # Load package and dependencies